 “Pozhaluysta,” Aleksandr said.
 Anatoly’s enthusiasm was infectious, and he smiled back.

 “Yes, well.
 There’s likely to be hard work ahead,” Yorrin said.
 Anatoly was unperturbed by the colder response.
 He walked back to the table as if a great weight had been lifted from his shoulders.

 Aleksandr turned his attention to Giancarlo’s table.
 As he crossed the room, Yorrin kept in close step.

 “Bear won’t like it,” he murmured.

 “Da,” Aleksandr agreed.
 “We discussed this.
-His hatred is—hm, what as word?
-Foolish, but—rational?”
+His hatred is—hm, what was word?
+Foolish, but—rational?
+No.”

 “Irrational,” Yorrin said.
 “Might be, but that doesn’t seem to stop him.
-We discussed it, but you didn’t say what you plan to do about it, exactly.
+We talked about this, but you didn’t say what you plan to do about it, exactly.
 We’ll just tell him to fall in line?”

-We did not discuss it because I am not yet sure, Aleksandr thought.
+I did not say because I am not yet sure, Aleksandr thought.
 “Da, something like that,” he said blandly as they reached Giancarlo.

 The merchant sat with what was left of his hired hands.
 He had no factors, no porters, only a handful of mercenaries.
 Levin and Cameron were perhaps the most notable, though Aleksandr also recognized Orson easily enough.
 Conrad had gone with them against the cult and still bore a healing injury from the fight.
 The last man, Nathan, Aleksandr knew the least.